Nathaniel Dass: Personal life

-As of 2023, Dass continues to sing and write music and is in a band, No Romance, with fellow Almost Never cast member Oakley Orchard.
-Dass appeared on Saturday Mash-Up! again with his Hollyoaks co-star Haiesha Mistry.
-In July 2024, it was confirmed that Dass was dating his Hollyoaks co-star Ruby O'Donnell.
+In July 2024, it was reported that Dass was dating his Hollyoaks co-star Ruby O'Donnell.
 In May 2025, the couple celebrated their one-year anniversary on social media, which received comments of support from their Hollyoaks colleagues and others.
-Discussing their relationship, Dass and O'Donnell explained that they initially did not speak much during Dass' first year on the show as they did not work together, but they later got to know each other properly outside of work.
-In October 2025, it was reported that Dass would also portray Dillon in the Hollyoaks late-night special Hollyoaks Later for the soap's 30th anniversary, which was broadcast on 22 October of that year.
+Discussing their relationship, Dass and O'Donnell explained that they initially did not speak much during Dass's first year on the show as they did not work together, but they later got to know each other properly outside of work.
+The pair had a "no kissing on set" rule in order to be professional.